aogriffiths/relay/relay-specification.md

 soon...)

-#### But Why?!
+#### Why Use Relay?!

-* __Ease of Implementation:__ Relay should be ease to implement in any programming language.
-The approach taken encourages developers to build a Publisher API and a  Subscriber API.
+* __Ease of Implementation:__ Relay is designed to be easy to implement in any programming language.
+It encourages developers to build a Publisher API and a Subscriber API.
 Publishers then simply use the Publisher API, Subscribers use  the Subscriber API and Hubs use both APIs.

 * __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs